o3de/o3de.org/content/docs/userguide/working-with-slices-cinematic-sequences.md

 To avoid this, ensure that entities that you animate from a track view sequence in a slice is either in the same slice or in a child slice\.

-## Determine Which Instantiated Slice is in the Active Track View Sequence<a name="determine-the-slice-trackview"></a>
+## Determine Which Instantiated Slice is in the Active Track View Sequence {#determine-the-slice-trackview}

 If you instantiate a slice that has a track view sequence, this creates another track view sequence with the same name as the original slice\.